 identify negotiable and nonnegotiable employment conditions; and

-document the customer's identified employment goals and the Standard Occupational Classification (SOC) codes for each employment goal.
+document the customer's identified employment goals and the Standard Occupational Classification (SOC) codes and O’NET description of the job tasks and responsibilities for each employment goal.

 Any meeting among the customer, provider, customer’s circle of supports, or VR staff may be conducted remotely.